QingXXiong/QingX/Limbo_Games_Walkthrough/section1.md

 1. Go Right through the tunnel until near the boat.
 2. Jump Over to the boat, making it sail across the water.
-3. Once getting to another side, Jump Over the boat and Pull it right.
+3. After getting to another side, Jump Over the boat and Pull it right.
 4. When getting to the platform, Jump Over to the right tip of boat, then the platform.
 5. Go Right and Grab the trunk.
 6. Go Up to a position as high as the rope and Jump Over to it.